adrihans/Decoding_NER_Biases/docs/index.md

 |:--:|
 |*Average results on country names by continent*|

 We can clearly see that there does not exist real differences between those results.
-Moreover, we are not completly sure about these results from a scientifical standpoint.
+Moreover, we are not completely sure about these results from a scientifical standpoint.
 Indeed, the main issue we had with country names is that there is not only one name for each country.
 For instance, in the `world` dataset from geopandas, the name of the USA was 'United States of America', but running a simple test we can clearly see that the results are quite different depending on how the name is implemented.

 |![Image of different results depending on the way the country name is computed](images/results/score_us_america_usa.JPG)|
 |:--:|